Figure Skating Registration

 Parent/Skater requests follow the conditions set forth below: Parent/Skaters have 48 hours from the date of their contract registration to review their contract and notify the Contract Account Manager of any errors or corrections.

 - Changes: After the 48 hour period, skaters/parents may request schedule changes in writing. (i.e. swapping classes of the same monetary value).
 Requested changes will be reviewed by the contract committee.
 Approved changes will subject to a $10 fee per change.
-Changes cannot be made after Aug 5 at 11:59pm for the Early Fall 2017 contract.
+Changes cannot be made after 11:59 p.m. on the final day of the LATE CONTRACTING PERIOD.
+(See above).

 - Additions to the contract may be made after initial registration until final day of the LATE CONTRACTING PERIOD.(See above).

-- Late Contracts: Skaters who register within the LATE CONTRACTING PERIOD (July 29-Aug 5, 2017 Early Fall contract) must pay their contract within 48 hours of contracting.
+- Late Contracts: Skaters who register within the LATE CONTRACTING PERIOD (September 16-September 22, 2017 Late Fall contract) must pay their contract within 48 hours of contracting.
 All other deadline dates apply and are not extended.